 Keep an inventory of all equipment and software used to process credit cards, all employees with access to data, and all physical locations that hold sensitive information.
 Document where data flows and exactly how it is used beyond the point of sale.

-To effectively maintain compliance, companies should regularly consult the checklist to take note of any new vulnerabilities or failings which may arise.
+To effectively maintain compliance, companies should regularly consult the checklist to take note of any new vulnerabilities or failings that may arise.
 If there are any new concerns, remediation should be immediate.

 Avoiding storing credit cardholder information at all unless it is necessary for repeat payments is a good way to avoid falling out of compliance.
 When checklists are complete, compliance reports are to be submitted to the acquiring banks and card brands that serve as partners.